 In my family, we’ve always had a a soft spot in our hearts for fairies.
 And, I believe in keeping the magic alive as long as possible.
 So, when I first came across these battery operated LED lights, I just knew we had to incorporate them into a craft.
 Whether you are hosting a woodland-themed party or just having some summertime fun, these light-up Fairy Jars are so easy to make!

-Supplies you need to make your Light-up Fairy Jars
+Supplies needed to make Light-up Fairy Jars

 - mason jars (get the wide-mouthed ones if you can for ease of use)